chanzuckerberg/miniwdl/docs/runner_reference.md

 **Custom configuration files**

+First step: `miniwdl configure` interactively drafts a configuration file with common options in the default location.
+Subsequently, running this command will display the effective configuration.

 Upon starting, miniwdl looks for a custom configuration file in the following locations:

 1. File named by `--cfg` command-line argument